-Selecting fire and gas detectors for extreme environments:

-Functional safety in harsh and remote locations
+Selecting fire and gas detectors for harsh and remote locations

-Liquid natural gas (LNG) facilities in the Russian Arctic.
+Liquid natural gas (LNG) facilities in the frozen Russian Arctic.
 Drilling platforms in the swells of the North Sea.
 Pipelines that cross miles of heaving permafrost or blowing desert sands.
 These are some of the settings where industrial fire and gas detectors encounter extreme conditions and yet must perform accurately and dependably.